Wasifkabeer/Cyclistic-Bikeshare-Case-Study/README.md

 tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
-Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day
+Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.